Physics Jobs at Orlando Health with Visa Sponsorship

 Which visa types does Orlando Health commonly use for Physics positions?

-Orlando Health sponsors across several visa categories for Physics roles, including H-1B for specialty occupation workers, TN for eligible Canadian and Mexican nationals with physics credentials, J-1 for research or training placements, and F-1 OPT or CPT for recent graduates.
+Orlando Health sponsors across several visa categories for Physics roles, including H-1B for specialty occupation workers, TN visa for eligible Canadian and Mexican nationals with physics credentials, J-1 visa for research or training placements, and F-1 OPT or CPT for recent graduates.
 Candidates pursuing permanent residency may be eligible for EB-2 or EB-3 sponsorship after establishing tenure.

 What qualifications does Orlando Health expect for Physics candidates?